 A clinker brick is one which was discarded because it was discolored or distorted.
 In the 1920s, leaders of the Arts and Crafts design movement rediscovered its possibilities for creative and dramatic architectural detailing.

-Their eccentric, irregular shapes and colors appealed to the Arts and Crafts aesthetic which was rebelling against the takeover of soulless, machine-made uniformity.
-The name "clinker" comes from the sound they make when banged together, being heavier than regular bricks.
+The eccentric, irregular shapes and colors of clinker bricks appealed to the Arts and Crafts aesthetic which was rebelling against the takeover of soulless, machine-made uniformity.
+The name “clinker” comes from the sound they make when banged together, being heavier than regular bricks.
 We will be delighted to help you with custom matching for your Craftsman house restoration or new build, and ship nationwide direct to your jobsite.

 - Old Pasadena Clinkers

 This collection offers clinkers in the red color family, some with black marks from overheating.
 Their distorted and twisted shapes invite show-stopping, freeform installations that will set your property apart from all others.
 Clinker “clumps” are also available to coordinate with the individual bricks.